JavaScript Menu, DHTML Menu Powered By Milonic

 1.)
 Do not use the USB port found on the Beagle Bone Motion control CPU.
 The USB port is used for stand alone Initial firmware installation ONLY.
 (Centroid CNC12 software will automatically update the BBG firmware so no need to use this port once the BBG is connected to the Acorn) Using this port while connected to the Acorn will cause damage.
 The Acorn CNC controller communicates with the CNC PC via the Ethernet connection NOT the USB port.
 The Acorn board is NOT powered thru the USB port.
 Do not plug anything into the USB port.
 The Beagle Bone is preloaded with the proper firmware at Centroid and is installed onto the Acorn board and tested before shipping so everything is ready to run.
 No need for user to install firmware.

 2.)
 Do not de-power the Acorn board while CNC12 software is updating the firmware on the Acorn board.
 CNC12 software will usually update the firmware on the Acorn Board the first time it communicates with the Acorn board and/or during the first time a new version of CNC12 is started.
 CNC12 will say "MPU Rebooting".
 DO NOT power off the Acorn board at this time.. let CNC12 finish the firmware updating process.
 It is safe to restart the CNC12 software at any point..just don't remove the power from the Acorn board during CNC12 initialization if it is updating the firmware on the Acorn board.
-If the firmware does get corrupted due to a power removal, this is referred to "bricked it" (corrupted the firmware).
+If the firmware does get corrupted due to a power removal, this is referred to as "bricked it" (corrupted the firmware).
 If the Acorn board's blue Heartbeat light is not flashing once per second after boot up then the BBG (the Acorn's motion control CPU) is bricked.
 The heart beat light indicates that the firmware on the Acorn board is up and running and is ready to connect to CNC12.
 If no heartbeat exists then the BBG will have to be "De bricked".
 It is a simple procedure explained here...(note the de bricker instructions can also be used to "build" your own BBG for Acorn use.)

 Step 1: CENTROID CNC PC minimum hardware and benchmark requirements for proper CNC control operation.

 Verify that the PC intended for use with the Acorn CNC Controller meets the minimum performance requirements below.
-(Note: the Windows PC connected to the Acorn board will be referred to as the “CNCPC”)
+(Note: The Windows PC connected to the Acorn board will be referred to as the “CNCPC”)

 We suggest using an Intel NUC model #NUC10i3FNK / NUC10i3FNH (or newer) and a Touch Screen LCD display with 16:9 aspect ratio (1920x1080 preferred as the CNC12 software is a perfect fit at this size.)
 You can purchase an Intel NUC from Centroid with Windows pre configured for CNC use and Centroid Acorn Free Mill, Router, Plasma and Lathe CNC software preloaded ready to run here.....